 The best short but thorough history I've seen on this issue is the Origin of the Palestine-Israeli Conflict.
-You can order copies of this booklet and others to give out in your community (or you can just print them out yourself -- they're all avilable as PDFs).
-We're hoping to update this one soon, but even without the latest info it's extremely valuable.
-(We also have a one-page synopsis that sketches the outlines of the conflict and a short but I think excellent brochure on "How Palestine Became Israel"
+You can order copies of this booklet and others to give out in your community (or you can just print them out yourself -- they're all available as PDFs).
+(We also have a one-page synopsis that sketches the outlines of the conflict and a short but I think excellent brochure on "How Palestine Became Israel".)

 Because so few people know about Israel's extremely ruthless attack on the US Navy ship, the USS Liberty, I'd like to alert you to that as well.
 This is a profoundly important topic.
 The crew members, who are still waiting for justice, have waged a heroic (but to date unsuccessful) campaign to bring this attack before the American people.

 One of the most important articles is the report by the independent commission chaired by former Chairman of the Joint Chiefs of Staff Admiral Thomas Moorer (among its illustrious panel members was Marine General Ray Davis, the nation's highest-ranking Medal of Honor recipient at the time).
 This report provides evidence that the facts on this attack were covered up at the order of Secretary of Defense Robert McNamara and President Lyndon Baines Johnson.
 Normally, such evidence -- from such a distinguished body -- would result in Congressional hearings.

 In this case, the media buried it -- even the Washington Post failed to report on this historic event on Capitol Hill.
 While AP had an excellent news report on the panel's briefing in the Rayburn House Office Building, this highly newsworthy story, which should have been headlined around the country, was buried in its wire offerings of the day and very few news media picked it up or gave it the prominence it deserved.